1whatleytay/saturn/documentation/core saturn functionality.md

 In MIPS Assembly, you can print values using the following methods:

-1. **Print Integer**: To print an integer value, you can use the `li` (load immediate) instruction to load the value into a register, and then use the `syscall` instruction with the appropriate system call number to print the value.
+1. **Print Integer**: To print an integer value, you can use the `li` (load immediate) instruction to load the value into the register `a0`, and then use the `add` instruction with register `v0` to ensure this register has the value 1 (for system call number 1).
+Then, include the `syscall` instruction immediately afterwards.

-2. **Print String**: To print a string, you can load the address of the string into a register using the `la` (load address) instruction, and then use the `syscall` instruction with the appropriate system call number to print the string.
+2. **Print String**: To print a string, you can load the address of the string into the register `a0` (argument register) using the `la` (load address) instruction, and then use the `add` instruction with register `v0` to ensure this register has the value 4 (for system call number 4).
+Then, include the `syscall` instruction immediately afterwards.

-3. **Print Character**: To print a single character, you can load the ASCII value of the character into a register, and then use the `syscall` instruction with the appropriate system call number to print the character.
+3. **Print Character**: To print a single ASCII character, you can load the address of the character into the register `a0` (argument register) using the `la` (load address) instruction, and then use the `add` instruction with register `v0` to ensure this register has the value 11 (for system call number 11).
+Then, include the `syscall` instruction immediately afterwards.

-4. **Print Hexadecimal**: To print a value in hexadecimal format, you can convert the value to hexadecimal representation and then print it using the methods mentioned above.
+4. **Print Hexadecimal**: To print an integer in hexidecimal, you can use the `li` (load immediate) instruction to load the value into the register `a0`, and then use the `add` instruction with register `v0` to ensure this register has the value 34 (for system call number 34).
+Then, include the `syscall` instruction immediately afterwards.

-To find the aforementioned system call numbers, you can refer to the documentation at https://courses.missouristate.edu/kenvollmar/mars/help/syscallhelp.html.
+To find more information about the system calls, you can refer to the MIPS system call documentation at https://courses.missouristate.edu/kenvollmar/mars/help/syscallhelp.html.